 Vitality’s green goals

-Vitality has signed the UN Principles for Sustainable Insurance and supports the UN’s global goals.
-It aims for 90 % of its packaging to be reusable or recyclable by 2026 and to become carbon neutral by 2027.
-The company also funds sports programmes like Women in Sport, This Mum Runs and parkrun UK, and gives grants to employees to support local communities.
+Vitality funds sports programmes like Women in Sport, This Mum Runs and parkrun UK, and gives grants to employees to support local communities.

 Bupa’s social impact